capmeth/acid/docsite/docs/reference/component-api.md

 let filteredAssets = ainfo.assets.filter(filterFn);
 ```

-Remember that `filteredAssets` will be a list of asset IDs, not asset objects.
+Remember that `filteredAssets` will be a list of UIDs, not asset objects.

 ## `page`